quasar1357/dino_paint/README.md

 This notebook guides through standard applications such as feature extraction, training and prediciton.
 It also includes self-prediction, where features of an image are only extracted once, and used for training and prediction on itself.
 Finally, it enables running automated tests of accuracy and execution times using different model selections.

-The code still uses some utility and wrapper functions from conv_paint, which is, therefore, a requirement.
+The code uses some utility and wrapper functions from conv_paint, which is, therefore, a requirement.

 Note that the Notebook can also be loaded as a Google Colab notebook by clicking on the badge in its head.